-"The essential condition of any science is the existence of regularities which can be analysed and forecast.
+The essential condition of any science is the existence of regularities which can be analysed and forecast.
 This is the case in celestial mechanics.
 But it is also true of many economic phenomena.
 Indeed, their thorough analysis displays the existence of regularities which are just as striking as those found in the physical sciences.
-This is why economics is a science, and why this science rests on the same general principles and methods of physics" (Allais, 1992, p.
-25).
+This is why economics is a science, and why this science rests on the same general principles and methods of physics.
+(Allais, 1992, p.
+25)

 But if Allais correctly points to the need for modern mainstream economists to identify or formulate social event regularities, his description of the situation of modern economics is actually quite wrong in two of its aspects.
-Econometricians repeatedly find that correlations of the sort formulated are no sooner reported than found to break down; social event regularities of the requisite kind are hard to come by (see Lawson, 1997a, chapter 7).
+Econometricians repeatedly find that correlations of the sort formulated are no sooner reported than found to break down; social event regularities of the requisite kind are hard to come by (see Lawson, 1997, ch.
+7).
 And, it is just not the case that 'striking' event regularities of the sort Allais appears to reference, and which modern mainstream economists pursue, are essential to science.
-Their prevalence is a precondition for the mathematical-deductivist methods that economists emphasise having relevance, but the application of these methods cannot be equated to science (see Lawson 2003, chapter 1).
-Here, though, I merely note that any presumption of the universal relevance of mathematical-modelling methods in economics ultimately presupposes a ubiquity of (strict) event regularities.
+Their prevalence is a precondition for the mathematical-deductivist methods that economists emphasise as having relevance, but the application of these methods cannot be equated to science (see Lawson 2003, ch.
+1).
+Here, though, I merely note that any presumption of the universal relevance of mathematical-modelling methods in economics ultimately presupposes the ubiquity of (strict) event regularities.

-Atomism and isolationism
+10. Atomism and isolationism

-But this is not the end to the ontological preconditions of methods of mathematical-deductivist modelling as employed in modern economics.
+But this is not the end of the ontological preconditions of methods of mathematical-deductivist modelling as employed in modern economics.
 A further important feature, which is less often recognised (or at least rarely explicitly acknowledged), is that the dependency of mathematical-deductivist methods on closed systems in turn more or less necessitates, and certainly encourages, formulations couched in terms of (i) isolated (ii) atoms.
 The metaphorical reference to atoms here is not intended to convey anything about size.
 Rather the reference is to items which exercise their own separate, independent and invariable (and so predictable) effects (relative to, or as a function of, initial conditions).

 Deductivist theorising of the sort pursued in modern economics ultimately has to be couched in terms of such 'atoms' just to ensure that under given conditions x the same (predictable or deducible) outcome y always follows.
-If any agent in the theory could do other than some given y in specific conditions x -- either because the agent is intrinsically structured and can just act differently each time x occurs, or because the agent's action possibilities are affected by whatever else is going on -- the individuals of the analysis could not be said to be atomic and deductive inference could never be guaranteed.
+If any agent in the theory could do other than some given y in specific conditions x-either because the agent is intrinsically structured and can just act differently each time x occurs, or because the agent's action possibilities are affected by whatever else is going on-the desire to pursue deductive inference would be frustrated.

-Notice this assessment is not novel, at least with regard to econometrics.
-It is pretty much the one advanced by Keynes over 60 years ago, albeit using a slightly different terminology.
-Thus in response to an invitation from the League of Nations to review Tinbergen's early work on Business cycles, Keynes writes:
+Notice that this assessment is not novel, at least with regard to econometrics.
+It is in effect that advanced by Keynes over 60 years ago, albeit using a slightly different terminology.
+Thus, in response to an invitation from the League of Nations to review Tinbergen's early work on business cycles, Keynes writes: